Streaming-Data-Analytics/2025-2026_9a-EMA-with-OCL/README.md

 Student: **[To be assigned]**

-**DISCLAIMER**: This project requires a strong background in deep learning, Computer Vision (CNNs), and Python programming (PyTorch and Avalanche).
 _____
 # Brief Description
 This project focuses on reproducing the core experiments and results from the [2023 paper](https://arxiv.org/pdf/2306.16817) *"Improving Online Continual Learning Performance and Stability with Temporal Ensembles"* by Soutif-Cormerais et al.